 The official releases, binary- and source-, are archived on the download page.
 Please download the most recent stable release to start.

 To install Kyuubi, you need to unpack the tarball.
 For example,

-\$ tar zxf apache-kyuubi-1.7.2-bin.tgz

 '''

+$ tar zxf apache-kyuubi-1.10.0-SNAPSHOT-bin.tgz

+'''

+'''

 LICENSE

 NOTICE

 RELEASE

 beeline-jars

-bin

-conf

 '''